Waknaghat: By road

 Waknaghat is easily accessible by road.
 It is 93 km from Chandigarh (3.5 hours journey by bus) and 22 km from Shimla (1 hours journey by bus).

-The National Highway No. 22 is a prominent road passing through Waknaghat town.
+The National Highway 5 is a prominent road passing through Waknaghat town.
 It is an important road from many points of view.
 Firstly it is a defence road connecting Delhi, Dehradun, Ambala and Chandigarh to the China Border.
 In addition, all raw products, building materials, passengers, goods etc. come through this route only.
 It is on account of its significance that there are today 2 bypasses within Solan Planning Area.

-The Centre Government is also likely to undertake the 4-laning of this road.
+The Central Government is also likely to undertake the 4-laning of this road.
 Surveys and studies have been completed in this regard.

-Besides N.H.-22, there are many other significant roads connecting Solan to its nearby areas, towns or settlements.
+Besides N.H.-05, there are many other significant roads connecting Solan to its nearby areas, towns or settlements.
 These include: